The Need for the reliability of database systems

 6. IBM DB2

-IBM’s state-of-the-art platform is powered by AI and designed to deliver data anywhere it’s needed.
+IBM’s state-of-the-art platform is powered by AI and designed to deliver data anywhere.
 Its proven enterprise-ready features allow you to gain insights quickly while cutting costs with its multimodal capabilities that eliminate any need for replicas or migrations in the process.

 A flexible foundation powered by modern technologies allows customers to access all aspects of their business at once without having multiple systems holding them back.

 The list of databases for mobile apps has grown significantly in recent years, and the most up-to-date release from IBM is DB2 11.5, which speeds up query execution by utilizing object-relational features such as JSON or XML data types to optimize performance on different platforms like Windows, Linux & Unix Systems!